 Working Groups are an important aspect of the EAMTC’s activities.
 They comprise a small number of volunteer specialists from the membership.
 They are established for issues of common concern or importance to our industry.

-The outcomes of the working groups may result in an EAMTC Guidelines and Recommendations document being issued.
+The outcomes of the working groups may result in an EAMTC Guidelines and Recommendations document or an EAMTC Position Paper being issued.

 Working groups currently in operation are shown below.

 EASA Stakeholder Advisory Board (SAB) group members: